 Think about your parent topic and what would you want to see on your pillar page if you were a user looking for information.
 Do you want to understand a certain topic and learn about its benefits?
 Or do you want to know how something works?

 There are multiple types of pillar pages, and we’ve singled out the most common ones.

 Guides are often used as formats for pillar pages because they are a common way to thoroughly map out a topic.
 That is why so many websites with blog content have beginner guides and ultimate guides on topics.
 People know that such content will probably aim to cover the basics of which people know little about.

-Besides definitions of the parent topic, guides will also have sections telling you why something is significant, and how to do it.
+Apart from defining the parent topic, guides will also have sections telling you why something is significant, and how to do it.